System-Genesis/basic_match/README.md

 Creates a basic object from the given record.
 The record can come from different sources.
 After creating the record, validate the basic object's fields and if a field is invalid, delete it.

+The only required condition for a record is to have an identifier: Identity Card, Personal Number or Goal User Id.

 ## output:

 matched record: